Rogers Hornsby: St. Louis Cardinals (1915–1926)

 In 1925, Sam Breadon, the owner of the Cardinals, wished to replace Rickey as manager.
 Hornsby initially declined the job.
 After discovering that Rickey planned to sell his stock in the Cardinals if he was replaced as field manager, Hornsby agreed to take the job as long as Breadon would help him purchase the stock.
 Breadon agreed, and Hornsby became the Cardinals' player-manager.
 Hornsby finished the year with his second Triple Crown, when he combined a .403 batting average with 39 home runs and 143 RBIs in 138 games.
 He bested teammate Jim Bottomley in the batting title race by nearly 40 points.
 His 1925 batting average has not been matched by any National Leaguer since.
 That year, he won the MVP Award, receiving 73 out of 80 possible votes.
 His .756 slugging percentage and 1.245 on-base plus slugging set National League records that stood until broken by Barry Bonds in 2001.
 The Cardinals finished in fourth place in 1925, finishing one game over .500, though the team won 64 games and lost 51 under Hornsby.
 During the year, his wife Jeanette had a son, Billy.

 Hornsby had an off-year offensively in 1926, as he hit only .317 with 11 home runs.
-Nonetheless, St. Louis won its first NL pennant.
+The Cardinals battled through September, leading the league by a single game for most of the month.
+Simultaneously, Hornsby's mother's health was deteriorating in Austin, Texas which weighed on Hornsby.
+St. Louis won its first NL pennant, and on September 29, 1926, the eve of the World Series, Hornsby's mother passed away.
+Hornsby considered returning to Texas and his appearance in the Series was doubted.
+However he received a telegram from his uncle saying his mother had expressed her wish that Hornsby play in the Series, and the burial was delayed.

 In the 1926 World Series, the Cardinals defeated the Yankees in a seven-game series.
 The final out of game seven came when Hornsby tagged out Babe Ruth on a stolen base attempt, giving the Cardinals their first World Series title.
 It would also be the only time in Hornsby's long career that he would be part of a world champion.
 In the series, Hornsby batted .250, with one extra base hit and 4 RBIs.
 Years later, Hornsby said that his tag of Ruth was the biggest thrill of his career.